 Thank goodness for the long-tail.

-Long-tail keyword traffic is the best concrete example of why the one percent infinity concept is almost guaranteed to work when building a blog or a website.
+Long-tail keyword traffic is the best concrete example of why the 1% Infinity concept is nearly guaranteed to work when building a blog or a website.

 When it comes to search traffic, the chances are much greater that you’ll have thousands of keywords that result in a few clicks versus having a few keywords that result in thousands of clicks.

-That’s been true for both Pinch of Yum and Food Blogger Pro, as you can see in these screenshots from Google Analytics
+That’s been true for both Pinch of Yum and Food Blogger Pro, as you can see in these screenshots from Google Search Console:

-Total Keywords with clicks for Pinch of Yum (January 2015)
+Total Keywords with clicks for Pinch of Yum (in the last seven days)

-Total Keywords with clicks for Food Blogger Pro (January 2015)
+Total Keywords with clicks for Food Blogger Pro (in the last seven days)

-The part I want you to notice with those screenshots is the bottom right corner with the red box around it.
-That number represents the number of keywords that have resulted in at least one visitor to the site (in the month of January).
+The part I want you to notice with those screenshots is the bottom right corner with the orange box around it.
+That number represents the number of keywords that have resulted in at least one visitor to the site (in the month of July).

-7,719.
-That’s a lot of different keyword combinations.
+Over 1000.
+That’s a lot of different keyword combinations in just seven days!

 So why the drastic difference between Food Blogger Pro and Pinch of Yum?

 Keep in mind that long-tail traffic refers to search traffic, not social traffic.
-A spike in social traffic often times happens quickly and sporadically, not slowly over time.
-With Pinch of Yum we’ve had posts go viral on Pinterest, Facebook, or Twitter.
-It’s awesome.
-And short lived.
+A spike in social traffic oftentimes happens quickly and sporadically, not slowly over time.
+With Pinch of Yum, we’ve had posts go viral on Pinterest, Facebook, or Instagram.
+It’s awesome, but short-lived.

 The advantage with the long-tail is that it’s usually a slow and steady climb upwards, as opposed to social traffic which is usually sporadic and unpredictable (albeit powerful).